Bellese/angular-design-system/README.md

 * `dataRows` : the table data used in each column
 * `tableSummary` : the 508 summary to explain the purpose and describe the table. _BE DETAILED_

+The table has been constructed to handle most cases for text overflow.
+We need to keep in mind that the column headers should utilize spaces or hyphens to wrap the text, the row headers should use the same format.
+The table data will turn into an ellipsis should the table shrink down and have text overflow.
+When buttons inside the data table shrink down the Asterix should still appear but there should be ellipsis where the words are.
+Keep in mind the Asterix is placed outside the button component so that it will always appear in a table.

 ### Optional :

 * `searchable` : this input is `true` or `false` and will present a global table search
 * `tableTitle`: this input will allow a caption to show up within the table itself giving the table a name
 * `pagination`: this input will allow the option for pagination to work within the table, accepts `true` or `false`
 * `starRating` : this input is set to `false`.
 Use this input to put a star rating on the table.
 All you need to pass is `starRating` with a number, the table will build the rest.

 ```
 <app-table